 The dtl font tools have a long history that actually goes back to the early 1970s, when the digitization of resolution-independent contours started with the invention by Dr. Peter Karow (on the photo above together with Hermann Zapf) of the ikarus format.
-After all, even the newest font editor, FoundryMaster, has ikarus technology under the hood.
+Originally developed together with the legendary technology company urw in Hamburg, today the dtl font tools are exclusively maintained and extended by the Dutch Type Library.
+Even the newest font editor, FoundryMaster, has ikarus technology under the hood.

 In the ﬁrst decades of digital typography the type libraries of the major companies in the type market, for example Monotype, Linotype, Berthold, and itc, were manually (‘hand’) digitized in the ikarus format using a lens cursor with tablet.

 After all, ikarus is an advanced high-resolution format from which proprietary formats for different typesetting systems could be generated.
-The ‘large’ ikarus system runs (stilll) under unix, as shown on the image above.
+The ‘large’ ikarus system runs (still) under unix on macOS systems, as shown on the screenshot above.

 In the course of time siblings of the unix version were developed for Mac os (Ikarus m) and dos (Ikarus d, see above).